aaron-miller1/Kickstarter-analysis/README.md

 ### Digging deeper into the Theater category and looking only at plays and their monetary goals, the data shows that campaigns with a goal of less than $1000 tend to fail, with only a 32% success rate.
 However, the threshold of $1000 to $15000 see a significant increase in success averaging over 90%.

-### Some challenges that were encountered in the goal based data was the lack of data for higher monetary goals over $20000.
+### A challenge that was encountered with the goal based data was the lack of data for higher monetary goals over $20000.
 These goals all tended to be successful, however with a sample of under 10.
 The success rate is massively skewed due to lack of information in these ranges.

 ## Results